|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 1: Arrive in La Paz, Bolivia

 Upon arrival at the airport in La Paz (11,600 ft above sea level), you will be met and transferred to our comfortable hotel.
 Here you will have the rest of the day free to rest.
 It is important to take it easy at first so that you gradually acclimatize to the altitude before meeting your Tour Leader and the group for the welcome dinner in the evening.

 Day 2: La Paz - Costumbrista Museum, Valley of the Moon

 Day 3: To Uyuni Salt Flats

 We have a morning flight to Uyuni where we have time to explore the vast and beautiful Uyuni Salt Flats.
 This is a unique natural wonder with an expanse of over 10,000 sq. km.
 While we are here we will visit the village of Colchani on the shores to see the locals produce salt.
 Enter this perfect natural highway to cross to “Isla Incahuasi”, a special habitat of volcanic rocks and giant cactus.
-We continue north to the pre-Columbian Aique Pucara Fort and the nearby chullpares in the foothills of the Tunupa volcano.
+We continue north to the pre-Colombian Aique Pucara Fort and the nearby chullpares in the foothills of the Tunupa volcano.

 Today we take an early morning flight from Uyuni to La Paz.
 Upon arrival we visit the ruins at Tiahuanaco.
 Tiahuanaco is the most important archaeological site in Bolivia and the historical ceremonial center of this pre-Inca civilization.

 Day 5: Copacabana, Lake Titicaca; To Peru